 Add your egg to the and just mix that in using the same motions you did for the banana.

 If using cinnamon and oats, add those now as well.

 It will look slightly different without oats but again, it will be just fine.
 Do you feel reassured?
 I want you to be reassured.
 Because I want you to eat these pancakes – because I care.

-Cook these on medium heat.
+Cook these over medium heat.